JuliaDynamics/Agents.jl/docs/src/tutorial.md

 run!
 ```

-The [`run!`](@ref) function has been designed for maximum flexibility: nearly all scenarios of data collection are possible whether you need agent data, model data, aggregated data, or arbitrary combinations.
+The [`run!`](@ref) function has been designed for maximum flexibility: nearly all scenarios of data collection are possible, whether you need agent data, model data, aggregated data, or arbitrary combinations.

 Nevertheless, we also expose a simple data-collection API (see [Data collection](@ref)), that gives users even more flexibility, allowing them to make their own "data collection loops" arbitrarily calling `step!` and collecting data as, and when, needed.